ibm-cloud-docs/mas-ms/security.md

 ## Customer Access
 {: #customer-access}

-IBM Maximo Application Suite Managed Service are public internet based offerings.
+IBM Maximo Application Suite Dedicated Service are public internet based offerings.
 Customers connect to IBM Cloud using HTTPS encryption over the internet.

-There is no direct link, peering or private cloud option available for the IBM Maximo Application Suite Managed Service offering.
+There is no direct link, peering or private cloud option available for the IBM Maximo Application Suite Dedicated Service offering.

-Every IBM Maximo Application Suite Managed Service customer environment is delivered in a single tenant instance of the application, running on the Openshift platform.
+Every IBM Maximo Application Suite Dedicated customer environment is delivered in a single tenant instance of the application, running on the Openshift platform.

-All IBM Maximo Application Suite Managed Service customers use HTTPS (SSL) encryption (256 bit) at the browser level to access IBM hosted applications.
+All IBM Maximo Application Suite Dedicated customers use HTTPS (SSL) encryption (256 bit) at the browser level to access IBM hosted applications.
 Connections are SHA-2 and TLS v1.2 compatible.

 IBM obtains and implements externally facing SSL certificates from a trusted Certificate Authority (CA).